Monday, July 20, 2020

 It is no use to have long descriptions in the adventure.
 The wall of text makes it hard to find what you need and thus hard to provide an immersive experience to your players.
 If you spend your time reading and searching through the adventure notes, your players get bored.

 There is a reason that the original dungeon levels of Gary Gygax consisted only of the map and a single page with notes about the monsters and treasures to be found -- this way he saw everything he needed at a glance, and he could improvise to flesh things out.
 He was good at inventing colorful detail on the spot.
-In my own experience too, the best adventures are those that you riff from minimal notes, if any.
+In my own experience too, the best adventures are those that you riff from minimal notes.
 Indeed, nearly all the advice from Gary in OD&D about how to set up your dungeon, campaign world and towns is extremely practical

 Bryce Lynch, in his riveting reviews at tenfootpole makes this point again and again: he wants specific, concise descriptions, just an evocative line or two to get his imagination going and help him make up the rest.
 The primary goal of a good adventure module is to stimulate the DM's imagination for improvisation.
 This does not just work better in practice, I think it is the only way it really works.
 There is no way you can put in all the details and have the thing be playable.